jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 1. In the Github app, go to `File > New Repository...`
 2. Add the following info:
-	* Name for your repo (this will also be the folder it's in)
+	* Name for your repo (this will also be the name of the folder for your project)
 	* Description (you can change this later)
 	* Set where the repo should live on your computer
 	* Check `Initialize with a README`
-	* Add a license now, if you want!
+	* Add a [license](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) now, if you want!
 3. Click `Create Repository`
 4. Move your files to the folder that Github creates

-Your repo is technically ready, but you'll want to do a few more things before publishing it...

 **IGNORED FILES**
 There may be files/folders in your project that you don't want included in the repo.
-You can change what files are ignored by going to `Repository > Repository Settings > Ignored Files...`.
+These might be large files like print-res images or screen recordings, files or folders with notes or WIP, files that list API keys or passwords, etc. You can change what files are ignored by going to `Repository > Repository Settings > Ignored Files...`:

 * Folders: name of the folder followed by `/` (ex: `Test/` will ignore all files in the `Test` folder)
 * Files: name of specific files (ex: `.DS_Store`)